johngouk/scienceoxford-project2025/README.md

    	 c.
 If necessary, use the tool to install micropython on the device

    	 d.
 Direct the tool to the downloaded folder

 	 e.
-Edit the 'NetworkCredentials' file to contain your network SSID/password.
+Edit the `uploadToEsp/NetworkCredentials.py` file to contain your network SSID/password.

 	 f.
-From download folder, upload the following files/directories to the root of the ESP file system.
+Switch focus to the `uploadToEsp/` folder, and upload the entire contents to the root of the ESP file system.
 The Thonny tool makes this very easy - select them, right click, upload to "/"

-		sensors/
-		webdocs/
-		ESP32LogRecord.py
-		LCD.py
-		NetworkCredentials.py
-		RequestParser.py
-		ResponseBuilder.py
-		WebServer.py
-		WiFiConnection.py
-		ds18b20.py
-		esp8266_i2c_lcd.py
-		flashLed.py
-		lcd_api.py
-		main.py
-		printMem.py

-	 g.
-Restarting the ESP will run the "main.py"; the logging settings can be adjusted in this file, by modifying line 21 `logging.basicConfig(level=logging.INFO...` to use whatever level you want - DEBUG is good of you want to see what's happening.
+4. Go back up to the download folder, open the `main_n.m.py` file and adjust the logging settings by modifying the line `logging.basicConfig(level=logging.INFO...`, below the line `ADJUST LOG LEVEL HERE` to use whatever level you want - DEBUG is good if you want to see what's happening.
+5. With the `main_n.m.py` file open, click on the green *Run* button on the toolbar; the main.py should be uploaded and run.

+	Depending on your dev board,
+	*	The on-board LED should flash on and off at approximately 1Hz.

+	*	The LCD should show "Starting vn.m...", and then switch to showing the device's IP address on row0, and the temperature sensor(s) value(s) on row1, alternating with a display of the current heap space.

+	**The board will not respond to commands etc. until you hit the red "Stop" button, at which point Thonny will perform a soft reset and you will regain control.**
+6. If you want to start the code running on board power-up, upload the `main_n.m.py` file onto the ESP, and rename it to `main.py`.
+It will then be executed on startup.
+If you want access to the board to modify its contents, use the red "Stop" button, and you should get command-line REPL access again.

 ## Web Server Interface ##

 The WiFiConnection component will output the assigned IP address, and it will also appear on the top line of the display.
 The default hostname will be "mpy-esp32.local" for ESP32, and "???" for ESP8266.
-Direct your browser to this location (`http://<IpAddress>`) and you should see the home page.
-If your sensor(s) is/are connected then the temperatures should show on the bottom line, alternating with the gc.mem_free() output.
+Direct your browser to this location (`http://<IpAddress>`) and you should see the home page, which currently displays two gauges, one for each temperature sensor detected on the OneWire bus.